NikhilSuthar/TransposeDataFrame/README.md

    * Third Parameter is pivot column (column which rows required to transpose into columns). (eg. "Products" in above example)

- <h1>How to use TransposeDF </h1>
+ <h1>How to use TransposeDF in Spark Scala</h1>

    It is very easy to use.
-You just need to copy **TransposeDF** method from [here](https://github.com/NikhilSuthar/TransposeDataFrame/blob/master/src/main/scala/com/spark/example/DFTranspose.scala) to your code and call it as below:
+You just need to copy Scala **TransposeDF** method from [here](https://github.com/NikhilSuthar/TransposeDataFrame/blob/master/src/main/scala/com/spark/example/DFTranspose.scala) to your code and call it as below:

     TransposeDF(df, Seq("Small", "Medium", "Large", "ExLarge"), "Products")